senthilkumarashok/MachineLearning/README.md

 User based
 Item based

-**Matrix factorization** is an extensively used technique in collaborative filtering recommendation systems **Matrix factorization** algorithms work by decomposing the user-item interaction matrix into the product of two lower dimensionality rectangular matrices.
+**Matrix factorization** is an extensively used technique in collaborative filtering recommendation systems.

+**Matrix factorization** algorithms work by decomposing the user-item interaction matrix into the product of two lower dimensionality rectangular matrices.

 Dimensionality reduction